 Top 5 Winter Skin Care Tips for Breast Cancer Patients

-Chapped lips and dry skin may just be common occurrences for healthy women during winter.
-However, for many breast cancer patients, these developments are just a few of the many side effects they have to face when undergoing treatments.
-Some side effects of chemotherapy become even worse as the winter season arrives.
-The winter chill definitely doesn’t spell out a better skin situation for these women.
+Chapped lips and dry skin may just be common for healthy women during winter.
+However, they’re some of the many problems that breast cancer patients have to face when undergoing treatments.
+Some side effects of chemotherapy become even worse in winter.

 Skin problems are common to breast cancer patients and survivors.
 Due to the medications and intensive types of treatment they go through, adverse reactions are bound to happen.
 Some of the side effects can range from a simple rash to full-blown eczema.

-Skin-care tips for winter can come in handy for breast cancer patients and survivors.
-Breast Cancer Car Donations shares these 5 tips for better skin when battling the crippling winter weather while undergoing breast cancer treatments:
+At times like these, winter skincare tips can come in handy for breast cancer patients and survivors.
+Breast Cancer Car Donations shares these five tips for protecting your skin while undergoing breast cancer treatments and battling the crippling winter weather:

 1. Keep your body hydrated.

-Hydration is one of the best remedies and prevention tactics against dry skin and other skin problems.
-While drinking lots of water can be good enough to keep your body hydrated, other measures such as using a humidifier can amp up your body’s hydration levels.
+Hydration is one of the best remedies and prevention tactics for dry skin and other skin problems.
+While drinking lots of water can keep your body hydrated, other measures such as using a humidifier can amp up your body’s hydration levels.
 Taking hot showers should be avoided because it can make your skin drier, which can worsen your existing skin condition.

 2. Moisturize, moisturize, and moisturize!

-According to expert dermatologists, using ointments and cream instead of lotion can provide a better moisturizing effect on the body because of their thicker consistency.
-If you’re suffering from itchy skin, a lot of creams or ointments with menthol or with corticosteroid can help alleviate the itchiness and inflammation.
-In general, doctors recommend applying moisturizers in the body within 15 minutes after showering and before bedtime.
+Top dermatologists advise using ointments and cream instead of lotion to provide a better moisturizing effect on the body because of their thicker consistency.
+If you’re suffering from itchy skin, creams or ointments with menthol or with corticosteroids can help alleviate the itchiness and inflammation.
+In general, doctors recommend applying moisturizers to the body within 15 minutes after showering and before bedtime.

 3. Avoid using heavy make-up products.

 Attempting to hide the flakiness of dry skin with make-up is a big no-no because it will only make things worse.
 If you cannot avoid make-up altogether, consider switching to emollient foundations or BB/CC creams.
-Using cream blushes can also help create a natural and healthy glow, and you won’t have to worry about dryness later on.
+Other than that, using cream blushes can also help create a natural and healthy glow, and you won’t have to worry about dryness later on.

 4. Layers on!

-The winter season can bring about extreme drops in temperature, which can lead to freezing of the tissues and dehydration of the skin.
-To avoid this condition, wear clothes that will help protect your skin from the cold and retain heat in your body.
-Wear sweaters, fleece and coats, scarfs that wrap around your neck and face, boots, gloves, and thick socks, especially if you’re planning to go outside.
+The winter season can bring about extreme drops in the temperature, which can lead to skin dehydration.
+To avoid this condition, wear clothes that will protect your skin from the cold and retain heat in your body.
+Wear sweaters, fleece, coats, scarfs that wrap around your neck and face, boots, gloves, and thick socks, especially if you’re planning to go outside.

-Even if it’s winter, ultraviolet rays from the sun are still present.
-This could mean bad news if you’re taking medications that make your skin extra sensitive to UV rays.
-Sunscreen will help protect your skin from the harmful effect of the UV rays.
-Experts recommend using sunscreen that protects against UVA and UVB with a sun protection factor of at least 30.
+Even if it’s winter, ultraviolet rays from the sun are still there.
+This could be bad news if you’re taking medications that make your skin extra sensitive to UV rays.
+Sunscreen will help protect your skin from the harmful effects of UV rays.
+Experts recommend using sunscreen that protects against UVA and UVS with a sun protection factor of at least 30.